keptn/keptn.github.io/content/docs/0.10.x/reference/bridge/manage_sequences/index.md

 For evaluation sequences, the Bridge will also provide a link to the evaluation board.<br/>
 For delivery sequences, the Bridge will provide a link to the deployed artifact.

-The default selection when opening the detail is the last executed stage.
+When opening the detail, the default selection is the last executed stage.
 Select a different one by clicking on the stage name in the timeline.

 {{< popup_image
 link="./assets/running-sequence.png"